INVENTOR

 phones create a demand for 3.2 billion LEDs per year.

-2. Interior usage of automobiles include indicator lights on
+2. Interior usage of automobiles include

 dashboard gauges, audio status lights, security status lights